cryptoterminals/maccryptoterminals/README.md

 https://docs.micropython.org/en/latest/esp8266/tutorial/intro.html#intro

-and, upload the python in this repo using the instructions here (I save as main.py):
+and, upload the python in this repo using the instructions here (I save as main.py which runs on startup by default per the Micropython setup):

 https://docs.micropython.org/en/latest/esp8266/quickref.html#webrepl-web-browser-interactive-prompt